Mariphy/Mariphy/README.md

 My name is Maria, I'm a software engineer focusing on Backend, skilled in designing and implementing RESTful APIs, ensuring efficient data transfer between client and server.

-- 🔭 I’m currently working on my [Personal Budget App](https://github.com/Mariphy/Personal_Budget_Portfolio_Project)
+- 🔭 I’m currently working on my [Photo App](https://github.com/Mariphy/Photo_App)
-- 🌱 I’m currently learning Web Security
+- 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on any new projects contributing to building efficient and scalable backend systems

 <br>